mattermost/docs/source/manage/mmctl-command-line-tool.rst

 .. code-block:: sh

-   -h, --help              help for validate --ignore-attachments    Don't check if the attached files are present in the archive --team stringArray      Predefined team[s] to assume as already present on the destination server.
-Implies ``--check-missing-teams``.
-The flag can be repeated.
+   --check-missing-teams       Check for teams that are not defined but referenced in the archive --check-server-duplicates   Set to false to ignore teams, channels, and users already present on the server (Default true) -h, --help                  help for validate --ignore-attachments        Do not check if the attached files are present in the archive --team stringarray          Predefined teams to assume as already present on the destination server.
+Implies --check-missing-teams.
+The flag can be repeated

 **Options inherited from parent commands**